 When the first war was over, the people, whom we, the rank-and-file, made heroes- they all received state positions.
 They received them according to their merit... but started to act in their own interest.
-The idea, for which the people had suffered, in which it had invested so much effort, was betrayed.
+The idea, for which the people had suffered, in which it had invested so much effort, it was betrayed.
 Ruslan, former combatant

-On February, 3 1999 Maskhadov decided to overtake the slogans of the radical opposition and announced the introduction of "full sharia rule" in Chechnya and set up a special governmental commission to develop the new project of the Sharia Constitution of the Chechen Republic Ichkeria.
-In the Sharia state the parliament had to loose its legislative power and to act as controlling institution, while the higher legislative organ was to be the Islamic Council- the Shura - made up of prominent field commanders and Islamic scholars (IGPI 2/1999).
+On February, 3 1999 Maskhadov decided to overtake the slogans of radical opposition and announced the introduction of "full sharia rule" in Chechnya and set up a special governmental commission to develop the new project of Sharia Constitution of the Chechen Republic Ichkeria.
+In the Sharia state the parliament had to loose its legislative power and to act as controlling institution, while the higher legislative organ was to be Islamic Council- the Shura - made up of prominent field commanders and Islamic scholars (IGPI 2/1999).

-The opposition was taken by surprise and totally disarmed.
+Opposition was taken by surprise and totally disarmed.
 Maskhadov had satisfied all their demands.
 Basaev immediately declared his full support of the president.
-However, the Khattab-sponsored fundamentalist newspaper "Al-Kaf" announced that the creation of the Shura and Islamic rule was a hypocritical political maneuver aimed to blunt the Muslim's vigilance.
-A few days later Basaev and his supporters made a statement that they would not join Maskhadov's Shura, and created their own Shura with Basaev as its Emir (Chair) (IGPI 2/1999).
+However, the Khattabsponsored fundamentalist newspaper "Al-Kaf" announced that creation of Shura and Islamic rule was a hypocritical political maneuver aimed to blunt Muslim's vigilance.
+Few days later Basaev and his supporters made a statement that they would not join Maskhadov's Shura, and created their own Shura with Basaev as its Emir (Chair) (IGPI 2/1999).

-The Parliament which had previously been very supportive of Maskhadov announced the introduction of sharia rule unconstitutional, and violating the basis of the Chechen state, it created a commission to impeach the President for violating the Constitution and his attempt to dissolve the highest legislative institution (Groznensky rabochij 25 February -3 March 1999).
-The parliamentarians refused to give up their legislative credentials.
+The Parliament which had previously been very supportive of Maskhadov announced the introduction of sharia rule unconstitutional, and violating the basis of the Chechen state, created a commission for the impeachment of the President for violations of the Constitution and his attempt to dissolve the highest legislative institution (Groznensky rabochij 25 February -3 March 1999).
+The parliamentarians refused to give up on their legislative credentials.